hask0023/geolocation/README.md

 ### Description

-This fantastic little site will allow you to see your current location using the [google static maps api](https://developers.google.com/maps/documentation/staticmaps/ "Google static maps").
+This fantastic little code will allow you to see your current location using the [google static maps api](https://developers.google.com/maps/documentation/staticmaps/ "Google static maps").

 ### Usage